Spider Plant Wilting — Dry or Wet? The Answer Changes Everything

 Root rot preventing water delivery despite wet soil

-When roots are damaged by rot, the plant cannot deliver water to its leaves even if water is present in the soil.
-The leaves wilt for the same cellular reason (loss of turgor) but the cause is root dysfunction, not water absence.
-The tell: moist soil + wilting = root rot.
-Dry soil + wilting = underwatering.
+When rot has damaged the roots, the plant cannot move water up into its leaves even though water is present in the soil around it.
+The leaves wilt for the identical cellular reason as drought, a loss of turgor, but the underlying cause is root dysfunction rather than water absence.
+The reliable tell is soil condition: moist soil paired with wilting points to root rot, while dry soil paired with wilting points to simple underwatering.

 Temperature shock

-A cold snap near or below 50°F (10°C) disrupts water movement through the thin, grass-like leaves quickly, and because Spider Plant leaves have relatively little structural bulk to buffer the shock, the whole leaf can go limp within hours rather than showing localized damage first.
-Warmth usually restores most leaves, though a few may stay permanently marked.
+A cold snap at or below about 50°F (10°C) disrupts water movement through the plant's thin, grass-like leaves quickly, and because those leaves have relatively little structural bulk to buffer a sudden temperature swing, an entire leaf can go limp within hours rather than showing localized damage first the way a thicker-leaved plant might.
+Warmth usually restores most affected leaves within a day or two, though a few may stay permanently marked with a faint discoloration where cells were damaged.

 How to Fix It